Part ofClaude Comparison: Which AI Should You Actually Use?

 Framed simply, the DeepSeek vs Claude choice is open value versus frontier reliability.
 Hand both the same messy repo and a vague ticket: DeepSeek returns working code for pennies, Claude returns the version you'd actually merge without a rewrite.
 That trade — cheap output versus trustworthy output — is the whole comparison in miniature.

 Coding is where most buyers start, and the honest answer is that both are good — but they're good at different coding.
 On agentic, production-style work, Claude leads.
-Claude Opus 4.8 tops the hard SWE-bench Pro suite at 69.2%, roughly ten points ahead of DeepSeek V4 Pro on the same benchmark.
+Claude Opus 4.8 scored 69.2% on the hard SWE-bench Pro suite, roughly ten points ahead of DeepSeek V4 Pro on the same benchmark, and Claude Opus 5 has since taken over as the flagship at the same price.
 In day-to-day use that gap shows up as maintainable, deployment-ready diffs: Claude keeps multi-file refactors coherent, matches your existing style, and produces edits you can review instead of re-read line by line.

 DeepSeek's strength is the other kind of coding.
 On algorithmic and competitive problems — the LiveCodeBench, HumanEval, contest-style tier — V4 Pro is genuinely excellent and, in some suites, ahead of Claude.
 The old deepseek r1 vs claude debate that once dominated these comparisons has moved on: V4 now folds R1's chain-of-thought reasoning into a single model with a "thinking" mode, so the reasoning that made R1 famous is now the default.